postechsv/postechsv.github.io/_researchtopics/02_plc.md

 ---
 layout: researchpage
-title: "Semantics and Analysis of PLC System"
+title: "Formal Semantics and Analysis of PLC Systems"
 intro: "This research focuses on defining the behavior of the whole PLC behavior including the PLC ST, multitask, external environment, and communication features."
 img-url: "/plc/plc.jpg"
 hidden: false